Seagate/cortx/doc/OVA_to_OVF.rst

 Follow the below mentioned procedure to convert an OVA file to an OVF file.

 #.
-Download and install the VMware OVF tool.
+Download the VMware OVF tool by clicking `here <https://my.vmware.com/group/vmware/get-download?downloadGroup=OVFTOOL430UPDATE3>`_and install it.

 #.
 After the installation is complete, navigate to the directory where you installed the OVF tool using the CD command.
 For example, on a windows machine, by default, the location to the directory is as follows.